Mataemon Tanabe: First challenges

 In 1890, Tanabe travelled to Tokyo, where he was appointed hand-to-hand instructor of the Tokyo Metropolitan Police Department under the recommendation of his close friend from Okayama Senjuro Kataoka/Kanaya of the Takenouchi-ryū school and inventor of Ashi Garami and leg scissor strangles.
 Here he trained with him and other Takenouchi-ryū masters like Kotaro Imai and Hikosaburo Oshima.
-It would be in January 1891, however, when he became famous due to a challenge fight against a fellow police instructor, 3rd dan Kodokan Judoka and former Tenjin Shin'yō-ryū exponent Takisaburo Tobari.
+It would be in January 1891, however, when he became famous due to a challenge fight against a fellow police instructor, 3rd dan Kodokan Judoka and Tenjin Shin'yō-ryū exponent Takisaburo Tobari.
 The fight happened at the Hisamatsu police station and was refereed by Kanaya.
 During the match, Tanabe reversed an osoto makikomi attempt by Tobari, and after pinning him with kami-shiho-gatame he choked him unconscious by juji-jime choke.
 The match was the hardest defeat suffered by the Kodokan school against a jujutsu challenger, and it was soon made public that Tanabe had found the Kodokan style's weak point thanks to his dexterity at groundfighting.

 In spring 1892, Tanabe was challenged to a rematch by Tobari in an event hosted by the Tokyo police department, again with Kanaya as the referee.
 Although the judoka came with improved skills and managed to block Tanabe's first tomoe nage attempt, he made the mistake to try to engage him voluntarily on the ground.
 Thanks to Tanabe's defense and patience, Tobari exhausted himself trying to submit him, allowing Mataemon to place him lying flat on the mat and choke him again by juji-jime.
 After those bouts, Tanabe appeared in the Osaka branch of the Kodokan at the kagami-biraki annual event and challenged Jigoro Kano personally, without receiving an answer.
 He would face more judokas after this bout, among them Yoshitsugu Yamashita, Kunisaburo Iizuka, Norimasu Iwasaki, Yuji Hirooka and Shichigoro Baba, defeating them all.
 His victory over Yamashita was particularly sound, as he also challenged the rest of the Kōdōkan Shitennō, but both Sakujiro Yokoyama and Tsunejiro Tomita rejected the offer.
 Only Shiro Saigo accepted, but the match never happened due to undisclosed reasons.

 The rivalry with Tobari didn't end without a third match, celebrated in December at Kanda Izumi-cho police station.
 Before the fight, Tobari would have a physical altercation with another fighter, Senjuro Kanaya himself, as Tobari had challenged both him and Tanabe the same day.
 This offended Kanaya, who fought Tobari, both men ending up worn and battered.
 The match started the same way as the previous one, but this time Tanabe countered a throw attempt and scored fully his tomoe nage, following up by pinning Tobari and applying ebi-jime for the victory.